 Time-In-Target Value.
 This is the primary output of enhanced parameter tracking.
 It is displayed below the Time-In-Target icon on the upper right corner of the parameter's graphical trend plot.
-This value represents the accumulated percentage of time a parameter has been within target during an active tracking session.
+This value represents the accumulated percentage of time a parameter has been within target during.